cameronleger/neural-style-gui/README.md

 The Neural Style Log Tab will show the output from the most recent running process.
 This is rarely used, but it's helpful to understand why a process might have failed, usually because of out-of-memory errors.

 # Changelog
+### 1.2.1
+* Fixed an issue where 'nvidia-smi' was not available
+* New optional path to set 'th' in case it cannot be found
 ### 1.2.0
 * Support for recent neural-style features:
   * Initialization Image